Daniel-Ze/mapro/README.md

 ## Dependencies

-The scripts are limited to Unix operating systems.
+The scripts in this repository are all written in bash.
+This might limit them to UNIX systems.

 Tested and developed on: